 When they were finally able to return to Ukraine, Anastasia saw them and ran screaming "Papa" and jumped into her father's arms.
 She had remembered and waited for them for a year and a half.
-Battling suspicious officials and uncertain procedures, they fought for four months to complete the adoption.
+Battling suspicious officials and uncertain procedures, Lynn and Robert fought for four months to complete the adoption.
 Even after the adoption was granted, they had difficulty acquiring documents and getting the girls home.
-The story of this journey of faith and love is told in Lynn's new book, Rainbows from Heaven.
-Describing both the experience of the girls and the parents, the book is an inspirational testimony to how prayer and perseverance can triumph over hostility and tribulation.